If my card is being replaced because of a data breach, can I still use it?

 First, be sure to check with any other person using your account, like a secondary cardmember or authorized user.
 If you still don't recognize the transaction(s), please call 1-866-240-7938 immediately to speak with a U.S.-based Fraud Specialist.

 No. All Discover Cardmembers are protected with our $0 Fraud Liability Guarantee, which means you're never responsible for unauthorized purchases on your Discover card.
-If you spot a purchase you don't recognize, please call 1-866-240-7938 immediately.
+If you spot a purchase you don't recognize, please check with any secondary cardmember or authorized user.
+If the charge is not recognized, please call 1-866-240-7938 immediately.

 Should I change how or where I use my card?